craftcms/docs/docs/commerce/1.x/docs/discounts.md

 ## Coupon Discounts

 Discounts can optionally be a coupon based discounts.
-Coupon discounts have a coupon code entered in as a special condition on the 'coupon' tab.
+Coupon discounts have a coupon code entered in as a special condition on the “Coupon” tab.

 If no coupon is entered, this discount is matched on all other conditions configured.
 If a coupon is added to the discount, all other conditions still need to be met in addition to the coupon being applied to the cart.